Virtual Walks, Other Activities to Spotlight Scleroderma Awareness Month

 Virtual walks will also take place in Canada, organized by Scleroderma Canada.
 Similar to the events in the U.S., participants north of the border are encouraged to walk or engage in other fun activities, while posting to social media using the hashtag #scwalks2020.
-Participants can also email photos and/or videos of their at-home activities to [email protected] for a chance to win prizes.
+Participants can also email photos and/or videos of their at-home activities to [email protected]a for a chance to win prizes.

 Complementary to these activities, Scleroderma Aware offers a variety of social media tools and ideas for fundraising and boosting awareness via an online toolkit.
 Profile picture frames and cover photos are among the existing resources, with suggestions to host online game nights, movie screenings, and neighborhood concerts as fundraisers and opportunities to talk to others about scleroderma.